arlrom003/Revi-app/README.md

 ## 👨‍💻 Author

-Created as a computer science student project to demonstrate full-stack development with React, Node.js, Supabase, and OpenRouter AI integration.
+Created as a Information Technology student project to demonstrate full-stack development with React, Node.js, Supabase, and OpenRouter AI integration.

 **Questions?** Open an issue on GitHub or reach out!